-Car batteries may be dropped off at the Tyler Recycling Center, 418 N. Bois Darc Ave.
+Liquids and automotive batteries should be dropped off at the Tyler Recycling Center, 418 N. Bois D' Arc

 Rechargeable batteries can be taken to Batteries Plus, located 4906 Broadway Ave. and recycled for a fee.
 Interstate Batteries located at 1847 Troup Hwy (Green Acres Shopping Center) accepts batteries of all types.